Forty-six years

 passage in terms of Western archetypes and attempted to show them in

-his plays.
 Eastern, or any other myth

 senses, have